parth1625/linuxCommands/README.md

 *To make the change permanent open the /etc/fstab file and append the following line:*
     /swapfile swap swap defaults 0 0

+## Extend a Linux file system after resizing a volume:

+After you increase the size of yout volume, you must use file system–specific commands to extend the file system to the larger size.

+    df -hT                                             (Verify File System)
+    lsblk                                              (Display info about the block partition) sudo growpart /dev/<BLOCK-NAME> <PARTITION-NUM>    (e.g. sudo growpart /dev/nvme0n1 1) lsblk                                              (Verify the partition reflects)

+    sudo xfs_growfs -d /                               (For XFS File System.'/' is the mount point) sudo resize2fs /dev/<PARTITION-NAME>               (For Ext4 File System)